Duda Salabert

 Duda Salabert Rosa is a Brazilian politician, environmentalist, and teacher.
 In 2020, she became the first transgender person to serve on the city council of Belo Horizonte after campaigning as a Democratic Labour Party candidate.
 She was elected with over 37,000 votes, more than any city council candidate in the history of Minas Gerais at the time.

 Since 2023, she has represented the state of Minas Gerais as a federal deputy.

 Personal life

 Salabert began working as a teacher in 2002.
-She cofounded Transvest, a non-governmental organization focused on combating transphobia.
+She cofounded Transvest, a non-governmental organization focused on fighting transphobia.

-Duda is married to Raíssa.
+Duda is a lesbian, married to Raíssa.
 In 2019, they had a child and chose a gender-neutral name for them.